 These readings are sent to a reader, usually an app on your smartphone.
 This means you can see what your blood sugar is doing every hour of the day.
 Most CGMs also come with high and low alerts, so they will sound an alarm if your blood sugar is above or below your target range.
 Because the readings are coming from the interstitial fluid and not the blood, they are generally around 10 minutes ‘behind’ a fingerstick blood glucose test.

-There are two CGMs available in South Africa: the Dexcom and the Medtronic Guardian Connect.
+There are three CGMs available in South Africa: the FreeStyle Libre 2, the Dexcom and the Medtronic Guardian Connect.

 The Medtronic Guardian Connect needs to be ‘calibrated’ every day – which means you take a normal fingerstick blood glucose test and compare it to the number the CGM is giving you, and input any differences.
-The Dexcom doesn’t.
+The Dexcom and FreeStyle Libre 2 don’t.

 Why is CGM so helpful for diabetics?